BAAI-DCAI/Bunny/README.md

 Currently, we support several vision encoders and LLMs.

-For vision encoders, we supprt CLIP, EVA-CLIP and SigLIP.
+For vision encoders, we support CLIP, EVA-CLIP and SigLIP.

 | Vision Encoders            | Download Link                                                |
 | -------------------------- | ------------------------------------------------------------ |